 Except for unusual examples, the injuries in these incidents are one-sided; the exposed pedestrian sustains far greater injury than the driver.
 With the expectation that drivers will make reasonable efforts to avoid collisions, the timing at which a prudent driver would have recognized the hazard, along with the locations and directions/speeds of travel of each party are frequently contested.

-The experts at Robson Forensic have the ability to comprehensively investigate each incident, utilizing not only the physical evidence from the scene, but also digital evidence from vehicle systems/mobile devices, and fields of science relevant to human performance, distraction, and impairment.
+The experts at Robson Forensic have the ability to comprehensively investigate each incident, utilizing not only the physical evidence from the scene, but also digital evidence from vehicle systems/mobile devices, traffic/security cameras, and fields of science relevant to human performance, distraction, and impairment.
 In addition to driver and pedestrians actions, our experts also look at issues such as roadway and parking lot conditions, the performance of lighting systems, and vehicle systems capabilities.